derek-pavao/WP_OOPlugin/README.md

 What is WP_OOPlugin?
 -------------------
 [Back to top](#wp_ooplugin)
 WP_OOPlugin is a WordPress plugin intended to be used by plugin authors to help ease and speed up plugin development.
-[Back to top](#wp_ooplugin)
+WP_OOPlugin doesn't "DO" anything on its own.
+It only provides tools for making writing a wordpress plugin easier.
+A WordPress developer would install WP_OOPlugin and then begin writing their own plugin extending WP_OOPlugins classes [Back to top](#wp_ooplugin)

 Why WP_OOPlugin?